2015 Hall of Fame Raffle Bike:

 1965 Harley-Davidson FLH Electra Glide

 Restoration in progress!
 The Hall of Fame is hard at work putting the finishing touches on a classic of the Great American Highway: a 1965 Harley-Davidson FLH Electra Glide.
-Stay tuned to this website for updates.
+Click here to see the status of the raffle bike as of mid-January.
+Look for a final reveal soon!

 Raffle tickets for the 2015 AMA Motorcycle Hall of Fame raffle bike are available by calling (614) 856-2222.
 You can also purchase raffle tickets online.
 The winner will be announced at AMA Vintage Motorcycle Days next July at Mid-Ohio Sports Car Course in Lexington, Ohio. | Raffle Bike Sweepstakes Rules